Ali-Razeghi/Real-Estate/README.md

 ## Notes

 * Images are sourced from free stock platforms (Unsplash)
-* This is a demo project and not connected to a real estate agency
+* This is a demo project and not connected to a real real estate agency

 ---